sookinoby/generative-models/README.md

     def begin_state(self, *args, **kwargs):
         return self.rnn.begin_state(*args, **kwargs)
 ```
 The constructor of the class creates the neural units that will be used in our forward pass.
-The constructor accepts the type of RNN layer (LSTM, GRU or Vanilla RNN) to use.
-The forward pass is the method that will be called during our training to generate the loss associated with the training data.
+The constructor is parameterized by the type of RNN layer (LSTM, GRU or Vanilla RNN) to use.
+The forward pass method will be called when training the model to generate the loss associated with the training data.

 The forward pass function starts by creating an [embedding layer](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.nn.Embedding) for the input character.
 You can look at our [previous blog post](https://www.oreilly.com/ideas/sentiment-analysis-with-apache-mxnet) for more details on embedding.
 The output of the embedding layer is provided as input to the RNN.
 The RNN returns an output as well as the hidden state.
 There is dropout layer to prevent overfitting so that the model doesn’t memorize the input-output mapping.
-The output produced by the RNN is passed to a decoder (dense unit), which predicts the next character in the neural network and also generates the loss during training phase.
+The output produced by the RNN is passed to a decoder (dense unit), which predicts the next character in the neural network and also generates the loss during the training phase.

-We also have a “begin state” function that initializes the initial hidden state of the model.
+We also have a “begin state” function that initialises the initial hidden state of the model.

 ### Training the neural network